charlierobin/charlierobin/README.md

 I don’t know what it is with my version of [Music](https://en.wikipedia.org/wiki/Music_(app)), but once in a while tracks just seem to “disappear”, ie: they are still listed in the browser, but when you try and play them, you get that annoying message about the file being missing, and would you like to try and locate it?

+(And don’t get me started on its insistence on continuously launching “Determining Gapless Playback Information” processes against my whole music library, or its refusal for years now to crossfade song playback, no matter how many times everything has been wiped clean and re-installed.
+But those are rants for an entirely different day.)

 So I messed around writing a couple of command line apps (one written in Swift, the other in Objective-C) to check for these “missing” files.

 (Both to be run in the Terminal.)